hiroaki-yamamoto/mongoengine-goodjson/doc/source/index.rst

 Welcome to MongoEngine GoodJSON's documentation!
 ================================================

-This document describes how to use MongoEngine GoodJSON and FAQs that is asked on `issues tracker`_
+This document describes how to use MongoEngine GoodJSON and FAQs that was asked on `issues tracker`_

 .. _`issues tracker`: https://github.com/hiroaki-yamamoto/mongoengine-goodjson